abdelrahman-elkady/se-tutorial/lab-4.md

 ## Pre

-- If you haven't yet fill this [form][student-form] while creating a github account
+- If you haven't yet, fill this [form][student-form] while creating a github account

 ## Pre-requisite

-- Lab 2 is a prerequisite to redo it assuming you cloned the se-tutorial repo
+- Lab 2 is a prerequisite for this lab assuming you cloned the se-tutorial repo you can redo it by

 ```
 $ git checkout lab-2-start